Environment Administration

 2. At the bottom of the page, click Save Changes.

-This section lets you determine when to end an end-user's End-users, also known as Express Users, are the individuals accessing an application through Express View.
-In most cases, end-users are the customers using the product. session in Express View Express View is how your end-user views you application.
-Express View also lets you preview your applications to test your configuration and view the styling.
-This is also the view your end-users will see when interacting with your application.
-After configuring a module, click Preview in the Module Builder to interact with the module in Express View..
-When end-users log into an environment, they obtain an access token.
+This section lets you determine how to control sessions in Designer and Express.
+For example, when end-users End-users, also known as Express Users, are the individuals accessing an application through Express View.
+In most cases, end-users are the customers using the product. log into an environment, they obtain an access token.
 This token verifies they have permission to log into your environment.
 But, the token only remains active for a set amount of time.
 After that time, Unqork logs them out, and they must log in again.

-If your end-user walks away from their device while remaining logged in, this setting prevents someone from obtaining your end-user's token and using it indefinitely.
+If your end-user leaves their device unattended while remaining logged in, this setting prevents someone from obtaining your end-user's token and using it indefinitely.

 To customize your environment's session requirements, use the following settings in this section.
 Then, save your changes.